Glossary

 Enrolled nurses: Enrolled nurses are registered with the national registration board to practise in this capacity.
 Includes general enrolled nurse and specialist enrolled nurse (e.g. mothercraft nurses).
 METEOR identifier: 620091.

-Epilepsy centre: A specialised facility dedicated to seizure characterisation, evaluation of therapeutic regimes, pre-surgical evaluation and epilepsy surgery for patients with refractory epilepsy.
+Epilepsy centre: A specialised facility dedicated to seizure characterisation, evaluation of therapeutic regimes, pre-surgical evaluation, and epilepsy surgery for patients with refractory epilepsy.

-Episode of care: The period of admitted patient care between a formal or statistical admission and a formal or statistical separation, characterised by only one care type (see care type and separation).
+Episode of admitted patient care: The period of admitted patient care between a formal or statistical admission and a formal or statistical separation, characterised by only one care type (see care type and separation).
 METEOR identifier: 268956.

 Error DRGs: AR-DRGs to which separations are grouped if their records contain clinically inconsistent or invalid information.

-Establishment type: Type of establishment (defined in terms of legislative approval, service provided and patients treated) for each separately administered establishment.
-METeOR identifier: 684439.
+Establishment type: Type of establishment (defined in terms of legislative approval, service provided, and patients treated) for each separately administered establishment.
+METEOR identifier: 684439.

 Eye surgery: Surgical specialty relating to the eyes and optic nerve.
 Also referred to as ophthalmic or ophthalmological surgery.

 Food supplies expenditure: Expenditure incurred by establishments on all food and beverages but not including kitchen expenses such as utensils, cleaning materials, cutlery and crockery.
-METeOR identifier: 542106.
+METEOR identifier: 542106.

 Full-time equivalent staff: Full-time equivalent staff units are the on-the-job hours paid for (including overtime), and hours of paid leave of any type for a staff member (or contract employee where applicable), divided by the number of ordinary-time hours normally paid for a full-time staff member when on the job (or contract employee where applicable) under the relevant award or agreement for the staff member (or contract employee occupation where applicable).
-METeOR identifiers: 620091 and 616025.
+METEOR identifiers: 620091 and 616025.

 Gallbladder removal: Gallbladder removal is a surgical procedure performed to remove gallstones or an infected or inflamed gallbladder.